pluralai/open-plural/packages/spor/README.md

 }
 ```

 Apart from requiring an event `type`, the `data` object take an optional `timestamp` and nested `data` object.
-The nested `data` object is of type `TrackingData` which is structured as a index signature with an `unknown` value, meaning you can store any key-value pair.
+The nested `data` object is of type `TrackingEvent` which is structured as a index signature with an `unknown` value, meaning you can store any key-value pair.

 The simplest way to track an event is with no associated data, only setting the `type`: